twilio-professional-services/flex-project-template/README.md

 # Flex Project Template
 The _Flex Project Template_ is a starting point for Flex solutions of any size.
 It proposes recommendations around package structure and solution management.
 It can be used for large projects or simple standalone features.

-You can have the solution running locally with little overhead or have a development pipeline setup in a matter of minutes (really!)
+You can have the solution running locally with little overhead or have a development pipeline setup without even doing a checkout.

 The primary aims of this template are